game-design-driven/Create-Prepare-to-Dye/README.md

 <details>
   <summary>Heavily Documented, in game</summary>

-JEI is a core gameplay element.
+You item and recipe index is a core gameplay element.
 Imagine playing Botania without needing to open a book or a wiki.
 See [botania-debookified](https://github.com/Yarden-zamir/Create-Prepare-to-Dye/blob/main/kubejs/client_scripts/tooltips/botaniaDebookified.js) for technical details.
 </details>
 <details>
   <summary>A new take on progression</summary>